QSBS Reporting Requirements: How to Report Qualified Small Business Stock on Tax Returns

 Form 8949 Reporting

-Date Acquired: Date the QSBS was acquired
+- Date Acquired: The date on which the QSBS was initially acquired.

-Date Sold: Date the QSBS was sold
+- Date Sold: The date on which the QSBS was sold.

-Proceeds: Amount realized from the sale
+- Proceeds: The total amount realized from the sale.

 Schedule D Reporting